 - Some popsicle sticks

-I’d go local for buying my plant pots so check out your local garden centre.
+I went local for buying my plant pots in our local garden centre.
 I bought my pots for £0.69 for the larger ones and £0.35 for the smaller ones.
 So less than £3 all together!!

 Making your flower pot person

 Start by giving the pots a coat of primer (I already got a bit paint brush happy on the pic below but you can see the primer on the right hand side!).
 Prime all of them, except the one that will have the face drawn on.
 (Basically, anywhere where you’re going to add some paint apart from the face.)
 Leave to dry for the recommended time.
 I made two for this blog post – the first pick is the girly pot.
 The rests of the pics are of the little boy 🙂

 Once the primer is completely dry, you can get to work on your painting masterpiece.
 Let your imagination run wild with this one – I opted for some nice bright colours for the little girl but there’s so many designs to choose from.
 Seriously, check out Pinterest for some inspiration here and get painting those babies and just have some fun!

 Leave the coat of paint to dry.
 Mine needed two coats to get a good coverage, so once the first coat had dried I just went over it again with the same paint.